 Mulch is any material spread over soil and used as a covering to lock in moisture.
-It can be organic or inorganic.
+Not only is there a variety of mulch options, but it can be organic or inorganic.
 Organic mulch is typically a bi-product of another industry, such as the black or brown wood chips that you may be most familiar with.
 But, cut leaves and newspaper are also considered mulch.
 The former is organic and decomposes over time, whereas the latter is inorganic and does not decompose over time.

 Not only will mulch finish your garden and yard providing aesthetic and curbside value to your home or commercial property, but it is also one of the most beneficial steps you can take to keep your plants and soil healthy.
 Here are the top six benefits of mulch:

 Locks in Moisture